-During the financial year, the Company declared and made an interim dividend payment totalling to \$149,618.21 at the rate of 7 cents per share per dividend payment (2020: the Company declared and made a final dividend payment totalling to \$299,236.42 at the rate of 7 cents per share per dividend payment).
+During the financial year, the Company declared and paid final dividend for the 2021 financial year of \$149,618 at the rate of 7 cents per share per dividend payment, and the Company declared and paid an interim and final dividend for the current financial year of \$299,237 at the rate of 7 cents per share per dividend payment.
+(2021: the Company declared and paid an interim dividend totalling \$149,618 at the rate of 7 cents per share per dividend payment).